chrisbrine/ncache/README.md

 # nCache

 This is a basic caching library with namespace support and TTL expire support.
+This stores in an SQL database and can be done in either memory or in a specified file.

 ## How to use